forax/lazylr/README.md

 ### Transforming to an AST using an Evaluator

-Lazy LR uses an Evaluator<T> to transform the parse tree into your desired result (usually an AST).
+Lazy LR uses an Evaluator<T> to transform the parse tree into your desired result, usually an AST, but you can also evaluate the productions directly.

 Using Java Records makes for a concise AST:
 ```java